 FR 67 / Schoolhouse Gulch Rd. climbs 450 ft. in 1.9 miles.
 That’s 237 ft. / mile, or well above my previously mentioned 140.
 I tried, but quickly gave up.
 Prescottstyle basically walked the whole thing.
 FR 67 / Schoolhouse Gulch Rd. continues on towards some houses, so at the 1.9 mile mark we turned left towards Upper Goldwater Lake, on an unnumbered trail.
 After 0.4 miles on the unnumbered trail, we turned left onto Goldwater Lake Trail #396.

-Goldwater Lake Trail #396 is narrow, very twisty, and slighty off-camber.
+Goldwater Lakes Trail #396 is narrow, very twisty, and slighty off-camber.
 It climbs for a half mile, but then descends 360 ft. in 1.5 miles to Bannon Creek.
 I just want to get some exercise and enjoy the scenery, not crash.
 Which I did, harmlessly, twice.
 (Trailside duff is like oil on a race track.)
-I walked most of Goldwater Lake Trail #396.
+I walked most of Goldwater Lakes Trail #396.
 Pushing a 30 lb. bike is still exercise!

-From Bannon Creek, Goldwater Lake Trail #396 climbs 125 ft. in only 0.3 miles.
+From Bannon Creek, Goldwater Lakes Trail #396 climbs 125 ft. in only 0.3 miles.
 Naturally, we walked that as well.
 At the top of the climb, we turned left onto Bannon Creek Trail #61.
 It was all downhill from there.
 Literally.

 Bannon Creek Trail #61 descends quick & straight.
 I let Prescottstyle get well ahead of me, so I would have plenty of runoff, then let it rip.
 I have no idea how fast I was going, but all of a sudden there were double 6″ inch ruts across the trail.
 The first one got me squirelly — and I thought I might be able to recover — but the second rut put me down.
 Hard.
 Really hard.